yuburoll/ilwol/README.md

 The name ilwol is January in Korean.

-This keyboard has additional Y/H/B keys which positioned between keyboards, and auxilary row at left outside. you may put the keycaps from numpad.
+This keyboard has additional Y/H/B keys which positioned between keyboards, and auxilary row at left outside.
+You may put the keycaps from numpad.

 This keyboard has hotswap-only PCB.